shyam-king/nodejs-sql-query-builder/docs/reference.md

 ### Methods

+  > Methods that return `Query` instances can be used to chain calls.

   * `select(... args): Query`<br>
     applies projection operation (selecting columns) using `args`. `args` represent the column names.
     The returned `Query` instance has the selection applied which can be used for further chaining or running the query.
 If a `Query` instance has had no calls to `select()`, all columns are projected by default.